 A little friendly competition can be a powerful motivator.
 Creating a sales leaderboard and rewarding the highest-ranking reps is a classic way to encourage strong performance and improve sales productivity.
 The key is to keep the atmosphere positive and collaborative, not cutthroat.
 Celebrate individual wins publicly, but also highlight team achievements to foster a sense of shared purpose.
 Recognition doesn't always have to be a big cash bonus.
 Consider offering extra PTO, a budget for a new home office gadget, or the chance to lead a team meeting on a topic they’re passionate about.
 These kinds of creative sales incentives show you value your team's contributions beyond the numbers, which goes a long way in building loyalty and sustained motivation.

-Set Clear Goals with Strong Support
+Set Clear Goals and Offer Real Support

 Your team can’t hit a target they can’t see.
 Vague expectations lead to confusion and burnout, so it’s crucial to set clear, achievable goals.
 Success depends on your ability to help your direct reports meet their goals while you manage your own.
 This means breaking down large revenue targets into smaller, actionable steps, like weekly call quotas or monthly demo targets.
 Setting goals is only half the battle.
 You also need to provide unwavering support.
 This involves regular one-on-one check-ins to discuss progress, identify roadblocks, and offer guidance.
 Your job is to clear the path for your reps, ensuring they have the tools, resources, and coaching they need to succeed.
 This consistent support system turns goals from stressful demands into exciting challenges.